 In terms of other research, I have been funded by the Science and Technology Facilities Council (2015-2017) to work with the particle physicist Dr Jo Cole from the College of Engineering Design and Physical Sciences.
 Together we developed a project entitled The Elusive Ms Higgs: a detective fiction of elementary truths which sought to investigate the use of immersive theatre practice as a tool to engage school pupils with the particle physics associated with the discovery of the Higgs boson.
 I have published papers and articles on live art and performance.
 Most recently, a article which considers, Tino Sehgal's approach to producing without producing objects: http://www.ingentaconnect.com/content/intellect/chor/2017/00000008/00000002/art00002#

-A fully revised and updated second edition of my monograph on Marina Abramović (Routledge) will be published later this year.
+A fully revised and updated second edition of my monograph on Marina Abramović (Routledge) was published in 2019 and is available here

 Newest selected publications